laptewstein/yaits/README.md

 ## Short Description, a living yet incomplete document
 _YAITS_ is a containerized rails application.
-It has a single [controller](https://github.com/Kartoshka548/yaits/blob/main/app/controllers/issues_controller.rb) exposing basic CRUD API [endpoints](https://github.com/Kartoshka548/yaits/blob/main/config/routes.rb#L2) and a few [databases tables](https://github.com/Kartoshka548/yaits/tree/main/db/migrate) for rails models such as [_Issue_](https://github.com/Kartoshka548/yaits/blob/main/app/models/issue.rb), [_Discipline_](https://github.com/Kartoshka548/yaits/blob/main/app/models/discipline.rb), [_Priority_](https://github.com/Kartoshka548/yaits/blob/main/app/models/issue_priority.rb), [_Status_](https://github.com/Kartoshka548/yaits/blob/main/app/models/issue_status.rb), and of course, the [_User_](https://github.com/Kartoshka548/yaits/blob/main/app/models/user.rb).
+- It constitutues of a single [controller](https://github.com/Kartoshka548/yaits/blob/main/app/controllers/issues_controller.rb) exposing basic CRUD API [endpoints](https://github.com/Kartoshka548/yaits/blob/main/config/routes.rb#L2) and a few [databases tables](https://github.com/Kartoshka548/yaits/tree/main/db/migrate) for rails models such as [_Issue_](https://github.com/Kartoshka548/yaits/blob/main/app/models/issue.rb), [_Discipline_](https://github.com/Kartoshka548/yaits/blob/main/app/models/discipline.rb), [_Priority_](https://github.com/Kartoshka548/yaits/blob/main/app/models/issue_priority.rb), [_Status_](https://github.com/Kartoshka548/yaits/blob/main/app/models/issue_status.rb), and of course, the [_User_](https://github.com/Kartoshka548/yaits/blob/main/app/models/user.rb).
-Note: `index` admin page filtering is **additive** Currently we are supporting User signups only via the console.
+- Note: `index` admin page filtering is **additive**, meaning that after a few clicks, we would have to start over.
+- Currently we are supporting User signups only via the console.

 > One user can be working on many issues, and _any_ issue can be assigned to _any_ active user.

 Currently we do not _retain creator and reporter information_, even though we do have a [_many-to-many relationship_](https://github.com/Kartoshka548/yaits/blob/main/db/migrate/20220226040845_add_issues_to_users.rb) ties between `User` and `Issue` models.
 One way to keep this info tagging along is to create a "data" pocket (of key-value type storage), holding reporter and creator's tracks, or _maybe_ change the way how we retrieve issue [_assignees_](https://github.com/Kartoshka548/yaits/blob/main/app/models/issue.rb#L5-L7) from issue's associated _users_ which might (or might not) include the roles above.
-Hybrid of these is even better.
+A hybrid between these two roadblocks is probably optimal going forward.

 ## Task Overview